TSMaitry/alaterm/INSTALL.md

 Android itself uses Java (or, a language similar to Java).
 There might be conflicts.

-The included HELP file, accessible from the LXDE Menu, tells you more.
+The included HELP files, accessible from the LXDE Menu, tell you more.

 ### Mouse?
 Touchscreen?